pvankranenburg/ismir2025/README.md

   - temperament_major.ipynb: notebook with the code for the C-major corpus
   - temperament_uniform.ipynb: notebook with the code for the uniformely distributed corpus.
   - temperament_wtc.ipynb: notebook with the code for Bach's Wohltemperierte Clavier.
-- **wtc-examples/**: Synthesized midi files for the entire Wohltemperierte Clavier, including:
+- **wtc-examples/**: Synthesized midi files for the entire Wohltemperierte Clavier under several temperaments:
   - wtc_equal: Equal temperament.
   - wtc_meantone: 1/4 comma meantone temperament.
   - wtc_kelletat1: Herbert Kelletat's Bach temperament.